 It was recognised before shark netting was introduced to the beaches of Sydney, Australia, in 1937 that only a complete enclosure would provide complete protection from shark attacks.
 Despite this, the safety record of shark nets off the coasts of New South Wales, Queensland (Australia) and KwaZulu-Natal, together with that of drumlines off Queensland has been very good.
 At Durban, from 1943 until the installation of nets in 1952, there were seven fatal attacks.
 Since the installation of nets there have been no fatalities at Durban and no incidents resulting in serious injury.
 At KwaZulu-Natal's other protected beaches, from 1940 until most of those beaches were first netted in the 1960s, there were 16 fatal attacks and 11 resulting in serious injury.
 In the three decades since nets were installed there have been no fatal attacks at those beaches and only four resulting in serious injury.
 Two of these occurred at Amanzimtoti, in 1974 and 1975, the third at Ballito in 1980 and the most recent at Umtentweni in 1999.
 It has been argued that the Amanzimtoti incidents represent only a partial failure of shark nets in that parts of the installation were out of order at the time and bathing and surfing had been banned.
 Such has been their success that a generation of KwaZulu-Natal residents has grown up in an environment virtually free from the risk of shark attack.

 The KwaZulu-Natal coastline is often subject to large swells and strong currents, which may result either in the nets becoming entangled or the nets or drumlines being dragged out of position.
 The boat crews make every effort to rectify the problem when they service the equipment in the early morning but heavy seas and strong winds may make this impossible.
-Tangled or displaced equipment may no longer be able to fish effectively for sharks and, in the interests of public safety, the municipality responsible for that particular beach is advised to temporarily ban bathing and surfing is temporarily banned at that beach.
-As soon as the equipment is restored to normal working order, the ban is lifted.
+Tangled or displaced equipment may no longer be able to fish effectively for sharks and, in the interests of public safety, the municipality responsible for that particular beach is advised to temporarily ban bathing and surfing until such time as the shark safety gear has been restored.

-Bathing may be banned even though the equipment is in order.
+Bathing may be banned even though shark safety is in order.
 This may take place if a large shark is sighted in the immediate vicinity of the bathing area or following the stranding of a whale or whale shark in the area, an event that is likely to attract sharks inshore.
 Lifeguards may also ban bathing during periods of very rough swells and if strong rip currents may affect bather safety.